Topan is being cared for at BOS Nyaru Menteng. She weighed only 3.5 lbs. when she was rescued and is getting bigger every day!

-Many people prefer to adopt a relatively 'easy' and cute baby orangutan but we would like you to also consider the more challenging orangutans like Pingky.
+Many people prefer to adopt a relatively 'easy' and cute baby orangutan but please also consider the more challenging orangutans like Pingky.

-He's one of the youngest infants to arrive at the Baby House and has a warm, easygoing personality.
+He was one of the youngest infants to arrive at the SOCP Baby House.
+He has an easygoing personality and loves spending time with his friends.

-The little fellow was given the name “Gunung“ which means “Mountain” in Bahasa Indonesian.
+The little fellow was given the name “Gunung“ which means “Mountain” in Indonesian.
+He's a star student in Forest School at IAR Ketapang.

 ORANGUTAN OUTREACH MISSION STATEMENT